msankar/dataengineer-nd/projects/postgres_datamodeling/README.md

 In this project, I'll apply what you've learned on data modeling with Postgres and build an ETL pipeline using Python.
 To complete the project, I will need to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in data song and log directories into these tables in Postgres using Python and SQL.

 ## Getting started
+To start ETL process, run the following from your terminal.
 `python create_tables.py`</br>
 `python etl.py`